 The local authorities allocate accommodation in whatever manner it believes is appropriate, and they may operate choice-based letting, which allows the applicants to bid for homes advertised in the local papers or websites.

 One can apply for such homes through the online system, where you get the option to look at the home and see if it is suitable for your requirements and let the council know if you are interested in bidding.

 The council may direct your application to the bidding, where you can post your bid before the closing date.
 Bidding does not ensure you will get a council house.

 The local authority can place restrictions on bids and take offers only from a specific group of bidders; bidding can be allowed only to homeless applicants or families of a certain size.

 Once the council accepts bids from all the interested parties, it can make an offer to the applicant with the highest priority.

 Bidders can belong to the highest priority group, or the one with a higher bid or the one who meets the priority criteria can be offered.

 If you find it difficult to bid, tell the local authority and know-how to access the properties and place bids.

-The affordability of financing the social sector and its value for money has been questioned where certain studies find that subsidization of private rent is a more cost-effective and flexible way to meet the growing need of housing of the low-income group than providing the council housing.
+The affordability of financing the social sector and its value for money has been questioned and certain studies find that subsidization of private rent is a more cost-effective and flexible way to meet the growing need for housing of the low-income group than providing council housing.